jeffreykegler/old_kollos/notes/misc/strand.md

-with the predecessor describing a dotted rule with its dot one symbol earlier in the rule, and the successor describing the source of the symbol which allowed the dot to be moved forward.
+with the predecessor describing a dotted rule with its dot one symbol earlier in the rule, and the cause describing the source of the symbol which allowed the dot to be moved forward.

-The successor may be either a terminal node or a non-terminal node.
+The cause may be either a terminal node or a non-terminal node.
-If the successor is a non-terminal node, that node must be a completion.
+If the cause is a non-terminal node, that node must be a completion.

 The predecessor is always
 a non-terminal node,
 and is never a completion.
-A successor can be a terminal node or a non-terminal node.
+A cause can be a terminal node or a non-terminal node.

 By convention,